 Clinical Trials Moving Forward

-The Sidney Kimmel Cancer Center has six different clinical trials, either active-and-recruiting, or active, for mesothelioma.
+The Sidney Kimmel Cancer Center has six different mesothelioma clinical trials, either active-and-recruiting, or active.

 One of those trials is studying the effectiveness of the immunotherapy drug Imfinzi (durvalumab), in combination with a standard chemotherapy for patients with unresectable disease.